 Posted on December 18, 2009 - Filed Under |

-In his precious spare time, Nathan enjoys playing bluegrass and old-time fiddle music, and is a member in good standing with the Michigan Artisan Blacksmith Association.
-He was also recently invited to join the National Planning Committee of the UCC’s 2030 Clergy Network and is very much looking forward to contributing to this vital denominational ministry.
-He fishes when he’s able and is the adoring Uncle Nate to three brilliant nieces and two awesome nephews.
+He is an old-time fiddle player, he fishes when he’s able, and he is the adoring Uncle Nate to three brilliant nieces and two awesome nephews.
 He is a tireless laborer for the Kingdom of God, an advocate of the historic church in America, and a devoted follower of Jesus Christ.

 The Kalamazoo area has been home to Pam for 26 years.
 She joined the FCC family in the fall of 1991 and married her husband, Mark, in our lovely chapel that same Thanksgiving weekend.
 Since that time, Pam has enjoyed participating on numerous boards, committees, and special projects within the FCC and in our wider non-profit community.

 Pam’s professional background is in the area of healthcare/non-profit financial administration.
 She has recently retired from full-time work and is enjoying the opportunity to more actively engage in the FCC and the wider community.
 Of personal importance to Pam is gaining a better understanding of the ways our complex environments are impacting the day-to-day needs of those around us and becoming a better listener – to God, and to each other.

 Pam loves the First Congregational Church and is grateful and proud, in the best sense of the word, to be part of a loving church community that honors God’s unique gifts in each of us, and works together to make our world a better place.